YTomar79/Adaptive-Algorithm/README.md

 Note that I didn't include the agent's hyperparameters on my slideshow and posterboard.
 I did this to prevent anyone without access to this repository from stealing my intellectual property as I was afraid that they would have enough information to replicate my project on their own.

-**Please note that YOU can view the hyperparameters in the agent.py file!**

 ## Note to You All.

 I tried to make things as self-explanatory as possible, but feel free to visit my booth if you have questions!